-TODITIE VOTING THE ERES

 Applicant Full name:

-PP Home Address:
+Home Address:

-110110 1 10010001

 Postal Address:

 (if different to

 Home Address)

-,

-Phone numbers (H): (W): (M):
+-Phone numbers (H): (W): (M):

 Fax number: Email:

-TO 4 4 Total and a second Parka.

 Electorate Local government district:

 Ward:

 Election date:

 Reason for I apply for postal voting papers because:

-application ☐ I have not received a Postal Voting Election Package
+application ☐ I have not received a Postal Voting Election Package or

-application or

 ☐ I received a Postal Voting Election Package but some of the papers were

 [Tick one box] missing

 or

-☐ I received a Postal Voting Election Package but have lost, destroyed or

-spoilt some of the papers
+☐ I received a Postal Voting Election Package but have lost, destroyed or spoilt some of the papers

-spont some of the papers

 Papers Please send me another:

-required □ ballot paper
+required ballot paper

-10401100 ballot paper envelope
+roquirou ballot paper envelope

-elector's certificate
+□ elector's certificate

-□ complete Election Package
+☐ complete Election Package

 Declaration I declare that:

 I have not already voted in the election; and

-all of the details set out above are true and correct.
+[Making a false all of the details set out above are true and correct.

-[Making a false Signature: Date:

-declaration is an offence]
+declaration is an Signature: Date:

-offencej
+offence]

 What to do When you have completed and signed this form, you may send it to the

-with your Returning Officer for the district.
-You may send your form by post, by fax or

-application by any other electronic means so long as it is capable of being printed in its
+with your application Returning Officer for the district.
+You may send your form by post, by fax or by any other electronic means so long as it is capable of being printed in its

-I. I. entirety, including signatures.
+аррисации entirety, including signatures.

 Alternatively you may give your form to an electoral officer at a polling place -

 If you are making your application before election day: during normal

-office hours: or
+office hours; or

 • if you are making your application on election day: between 8 a.m. and 6 p.m.